 Creation of Mandalas Art?

-Mandalas can be easily related to religious traditions, meditation, and modern context.
-The traditional Tibetan Mandala found in Buddhism represents the enlightenment state of Buddha through the sand art.
+Mandalas can be easily related to religious traditions, meditation, and modern contexts.
+The traditional Tibetan Mandala found in Buddhism represents the enlightenment state of Buddha through sand art.
 Uniquely, patterns for this art are created on the ground with the help of metal and a small tube, giving the same texture and arrangement of the grains.

 Previously, we learned that these mandalas take weeks to create, and then, soon after their completion, they are destroyed, believing that nothing is ever permanent in this universe.
-In the modern era, the mandala artwork has got a new meaning.
+In the modern era, mandala artwork has got a new meaning.
 In yoga, mandalas depict the ancient idea of signifying a sacred room for shutting away external influences.

 Mandalas are usually positioned around the studio and occasionally drawn while meditating.
 Many communities healing circles.
 This practice derives its root from the Native Americans.
 These circles help restore the body, mind, and heart furthermore.
 You can also see mandalas in your favorite dream catchers, which means to protect an individual’s sleep.
 Moreover, dream catchers are very popular in western cultures.